-The whole family will love these white & dark chocolate oatmeal cookies sweetened with coconut flour.
-Cookies are one of my go-to foods when I want just a little sweetness or when I am trying to have a healthier alternative to processed store bought snacks.
-Made from scratch cookies are far and away better for kids and all of us than my favorite (which I will not mention that black cookie with the white in the middle or I may stop typing and go to the store).
+Chocolate oatmeal cookies can be made a little healthier when they are sweetened with coconut flour.
+The family will love the dark and white chocolate chips.
+Cookies are one of my go-to foods when I want just a little sweetness.
+When you am trying to have a healthier alternative to processed store bought snacks making cookies from scratch are better for kids and all of us.

-Ok, back from dreaming of my childhood favorite which is not the best for me or my kids.
 Oatmeal is a great food for fiber and some even say it could reduce your cholesterol.
-For me, I know it is a simple pure food that adds nutrition to my family.
+For me, I know it is a simple pure food that adds nutrition to my family especially in cookies.
 Whenever I can I add oatmeal to my cookies so that while I am giving the kids and myself a sweet treat, I am boosting the fiber and nutrition.

 We all know that plain is not always a way to get our kids to eat, but adding the color difference in the white & dark chocolate chips adds fun and sweetness.
 I also always pick dark chocolate but you can pick milk and I would suggest to always pick the mini ones, to keep the fun, but not too much sugar.